After beating all the odds and putting in a lot of hard work, you managed to set up your very own startup.

 Sales fact 1: You need to focus on the customers

-More sales lead to more revenue, and that is what most of the startup owners look for in the early years of their business.
+More sales lead to more revenue, which is what most startup owners look for in the early years of their business.

 Yes, you need to go higher on the sales graph.
 But for that, you need “customers”.

 Most startups are so engrossed in selling their product that they give less attention to the prospective buyer’s problems.